What is Title IX?

 Making a Formal Report

 Windward Community College is committed to responding promptly and effectively to reports of discrimination based on sex.
-For questions or concerns regarding sex discrimination or gender-based violence, or to make a formal report, please contact Windward Community College’s Title IX Coordinator:
+For questions or concerns regarding sex discrimination or gender-based violence, or to make a formal report, please contact one of Windward Community College’s Title IX Coordinators:

 The University strives to provide members of the campus community with fair and equitable resolution processes that include both formal and informal options.